The range of things to do in Havana is incredible, and you will inevitably fall in love with this crumbling, charming city.

 Go to the Capitol Building

-The former seat of the government until the Cuna revolution, the Capitolio now hosts the Cuban Academy of Sciences.
+The former seat of the government until the Cuba revolution, the Capitol Building – El Capitolio – now hosts the Cuban Academy of Sciences.
 It’s a gorgeous, imposing building where visitors aren’t admitted, but you can surely look at it from the outside: it’s one of the unmissable things to do in Havana.

 Visit the Museo Nacional de Bellas Artes

-Art lovers will agree that visiting the Museo Nacional de Bellas Artes is what to do in Havana.
-The collection is truly interesting, with pieces of international art that date back to 500 AC!
-If you plan to visit, keep in mind that the museum is spread across two buildings, which are in and of itself worth checking out.
+Art lovers will agree that visiting the Museo Nacional de Bellas Artes is one of the best things to do in Havana.
+The collection is truly interesting, with pieces of international art – Egyptian, Greek and Roman that date back to 500 AC!
+Keep in mind that the museum is spread across two buildings, which are in and of itself worth checking out.

 Visit the Museo de la Revolución